nummacway/gb300/README.md

 Because it lacks arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which not allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.

 The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio jack to two male RCA (cinch) jacks.
 The yellow RCA jack is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to prevent unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.

-There is currently no information if you can use an external gamepad.
-For comparison, the SF2000 accepts both, wireless and wired gamepads that ship with some similar consoles.
-Neither have any use with normal hardware like computers and cannot normally be bought individually.
-Some sellers began bundling the SF2000 with the wireless gamepad from the SF900, a TV game stick.
-If you see an SF2000 offer on AliExpress that looks way too cheap, that's because of an option to just buy a wireless gamepad, but compatibility with the GB300 is unknown.
+Do not plug in the cable until the device has completely booted.

+The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
+You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
+These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
+Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.

+The GB300 is powered by a 18650 battery that you can easily change.
+The default battery appears to have overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
+If the battery is very low, it will take around 4&thinsp;VAh until it stops charging.
+This suggests that the capacity is lower than the SF2000's 1750 mAh.
+This is supported by people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
+Neither device has undercharge protection, so leaving the device on with a lower battery can kill the battery.
+One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
+While the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs.
+It charges with around 2.5&thinsp;W, which slowly drops to around 2&thinsp;W as it charges.
+If you buy a new battery, consider one with both, over- and undercharge protection.

 ## General Firmware Features